uv

 uv remove numpy

-Specifying the package version is also possible:
+Specifying the package version is also possible, as is declaring a version constraint:

 uv add 'numpy==2.4.0'